 Referral to a Pediatric Orthopaedic Surgeon

-Depending on the severity of your child’s condition, he or she may be referred to a pediatric orthopaedic surgeon who has undergone special training and is skilled in treating musculoskeletal disorders in children.
-Our pediatric surgeons work with a team of nurses and specially trained pediatric staff who are up-to-date on the latest developments in the field.
-Families from across the state come to us for their children’s care.
+Depending on the severity of your child’s condition, test results, and risk factors, they may be referred to a pediatric orthopaedic surgeon who has undergone special training and is skilled in treating children with musculoskeletal disorders like hip dysplasia.
+Our pediatric surgeons work with a team of nurses and specially trained pediatric staff who are up to date on the latest developments in the field and treat families from across the state who come to us for their children’s care.

-Our pediatric orthpaedic surgeons will conduct a thorough history and physical exam.
-They may request imaging tests such as an ultrasound or X-ray to confirm the diagnosis and determine the severity of your child’s hip dysplasia.
+Our pediatric orthopaedic surgeons will conduct a thorough history and physical exam.
+Depending on your child’s age, they may undergo imaging tests such as an ultrasound or X-ray to confirm the diagnosis and determine the severity of your child’s hip dysplasia.

-After treatment for hip dysplasia, your child will continue to see their pediatric orthopaedic surgeon periodically to ensure their hip is developing properly.
+After treatment for hip dysplasia, your child will continue to see their pediatric orthopaedic surgeon periodically to ensure their hips are developing properly.
 This ongoing care is important to identify any future problems that may occur, such as a recurrence of the dysplasia or early arthritis.